 Utilize the smallest box feasible

-When shipping plants, make sure to place the plant in a box that’s just barely larger than the plant, especially for small plants.
+When shipping plants, make sure to place the potted plant in a box that’s just barely larger than the plant, especially for small plants.
 Otherwise, it can get shaken around and may be damaged.
+Also, you need to bundle it inside a plastic bag so it has water during shipping.

 Give the plant a cushion

 To cushion your plant, use packing peanuts or crumpled paper.
 Place these materials around the plant after tucking it inside the box.
-If you prevent the plant from moving around inside the box and slamming into its sides, you will avoid potential damage and ensure that it reaches your consumers without incident.
+Extra cushioning material can prevent the plant from moving around inside the box and slamming into its sides.

 Include a “handle with care” warning

 When shipping plants, use a “handle with care” tag to let the delivery person know to handle it gently.
-A label stating which side of the package is at the bottom is also a good idea.
-This label will assist in keeping the plant upright throughout shipping and ensure its safe arrival to your consumers.
+This standard shipping label will assist in keeping the plant upright throughout shipping and ensure its safe arrival to your consumers.

 Upper adds to the convenience of your plant-delivery service that helps ensure your customers get the freshest plants possible.